AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC06 - List all persons**
+**Use case: UC06 - List all clients**

 **MSS**
-1. User requests to list all persons.
+1. User requests to list all clients.
-2. ClientHub shows a list of all persons.
+2. ClientHub shows a list of all clients.

     Use case ends.

-**Use case: UC07 - Clear all persons**
+**Use case: UC07 - Clear all clients**

 **MSS**
-1. User requests to clear all persons.
+1. User requests to clear all clients.
-2. ClientHub clears all persons from the list.
+2. ClientHub clears all clients from the list.

     Use case ends.